-1. Two players may participate.
-One player plays the king's side, with a king and his defenders, and the other player plays the attackers.
+1. Two players, the king's side vs attackers.
 There are twice as many attackers as defenders.

 Moving a piece.

-5. All pieces except the king are captured if they are sandwiched between two enemy pieces, or between an enemy piece and a restricted square, along a column or a row.
-The two enemy pieces should either be on the square above and below or on the square to the left and to the right of the attacked piece.
+All pieces except the king are captured if sandwiched between two enemy pieces, or between an enemy piece and a restricted square.
+The two enemy pieces should be on the square above and below or on the squares left and right of the attacked piece, i.e. not diagonally.